play 1 minute recap

 A major player in the travel and hospitality space, the company was eager to smooth friction points in their online booking experience and capitalize on the resurgence of travel following COVID-19 lockdowns.

-This project focused on improving the search part of the booking path, which included search results, maps, and quick views of each hotel.
+This project focused on improving the search results page, a key step in the booking path.
 The initial request was to provide a north star view of a future search results page.

 I conducted a feature analysis of 25 key competitor sites that revealed over 90 features for us to consider, spanning everything from merchandising tactics, to map functionality, to interaction patterns.
 I used a quasi-Kano model grid to map out each feature's user value against its prevalence in the market.